 As an independent private school, Launch Academy seeks to respond to a need in our educational system to put people ahead of policies.
 We seek to do this in very specific ways:

 1. We believe the key to learning is motivation.
 Genius is 99% perspiration and 1% inspiration.
 We first teach our students how to work hard, by motivating them through an allowance scheduling system based on their performance.

 2. We encourage and expect independent thinking.
 Respectful debate and discussion are encouraged at Launch Academy, enabling students to appreciate different approaches and viewpoints.

 3. We embrace character development as a core subject.
 We routinely take the time to monitor choices of voice, words, and actions.
-Administrators and teachers model appropriate character skills through their daily interactions and weekly assemblies.
 Role-play, group discussion, and one-on-one counseling facilitate awareness of the connection between thoughts, actions, and consequences.

 4. We focus on finding solutions.
 We create daily opportunities for self-expression, both written and oral.
-Recognizing that the ability to communicate skillfully shapes lives, we provide multiple opportunities for students to develop fluency in writing and speaking.
+We provide multiple opportunities for students to develop fluency in writing and speaking.
 Small classes enable every student to present information to a group, fostering comfort levels in public speaking.